Billionaire Profile

 Co-founded Black Entertainment Television (BET)

-Co-founded the first cable network aimed primarily at an African-American audience.
+Co-founded the first cable network aimed primarily at an African-American audience, which became a cultural phenomenon.

 2001